 Reaching the right person, with the right message, at the right time, is an essential part of any marketing strategy.
-The customer journey today is much more complex than that of five, ten and twenty years ago, and customers use different channels at different stages of their journey.
+The customer journey today is more complex than it was five, ten and twenty years ago, and customers use different channels at different stages of their journey.

 Once you have identified your audience and personas, map out the customer journey and identify which touchpoints they use at different parts of the journey and make sure you target them appropriately.